orcasmedialab/flappyBots/README.md

 - Address console warnings at start
 - Bug (maybe?) where sometimes pipe isn't scored
 - Pass gameover status to individual birds.
 Would stop sliding
+- Bug where game freezes at the end of last iteration on fast mode
+- Edit nn.py to resolve bug with single-dimension inputs